 As coaches, we look forward to the offseason because it is a time when we can work on athletes’ weaknesses without having to worry about their performance in upcoming races.
 As a result, we can start with the basics and methodically take athletes thru a 4-6 month offseason training program that elevates their performance.
-There’s a saying “the offseason is where you can make the greatest gains” and we couldn’t agree more.
+There’s a saying “the off season is where you can make the greatest gains” and we couldn’t agree more.

-The 5 Annual Training Plan Phase are:
+The 5 Annual Training Plan Phases are: